karthikn130/dlg_parser_pymol_plugin/README.md

 when dlg file is given      - docking score of that compound will be displayed when dock folder is given   - docking score of that compound will be displayed when main docking folder is given - docking score of all the subfolders will be displayed

+To get docking score of autodock vina give merge all output file in a single text file and give it as input in the plugin.
+It will show the docking score along with output ligand name.